universityofsussex-rc/Workshops/exercises/artemis/Exercise3/README.md

     No port forwarding

-    No hanging ports from before because Macs don't turn off properly and now its a headace...
+    No hanging ports from before because Macs don't turn off properly and now its a headache...

     Simples.